 Stains can really refresh the surface of your floor, especially if you are feeling like you have seen it all your life and one more day is simply too much.
 However, you first must be sure that your floor has been sanded properly.
 Some DIY enthusiasts can attempt to sand and refinish on their own.
 Let’s say that they do more or less acceptable jobs but lack the experience to complete them professionally.
 Those people can, for example, sand unevenly or damage the grain.
 They can also skip grits or lack the knowledge of how to use the equipment properly.
 And these are just a few of the things that can go wrong.
 The point of all of this is if you have a perfectly sanded floor, a stain will look great.
 Unfortunately, any flaw and imperfection will also be a lot more noticeable on a stained surface.

 Not Every Type of Wood Is Suitable for Staining

-As you can see, staining is a quite difficult task because it requires knowledge which not everyone possess.
+As you can see, staining is a quite difficult task because it requires knowledge that not everyone possesses.
 The skill needed to achieve the right colours is named ‘colour matching’ and is arguably the most difficult to perfect in the flooring industry.
 This is simply not a job for an amateur.
-We recommend seeking a specialist for such task.
+We recommend seeking a specialist for such a task.